 Get exclusive member benefits & effect social change.
 Join Today

-As you get older, regular checkups with your own doctor can monitor you for diabetes.
-Depending on your symptoms or risk factors, your doctor may perform urine or blood tests to diagnose the disease.
-If you do have diabetes, your doctor may prescribe medication and manage your condition, or you may be referred to a specialist to help monitor your treatment.
-It’s likely that your personal doctor will be part of a team of healthcare professionals who will work with you.
+Your primary care doctor can monitor you for diabetes at your regular checkups.
+Your doctor may perform blood tests to check for the disease, depending on your symptoms or risk factors.
+If you do have diabetes, your doctor may prescribe medication and manage your condition.
+They may also refer you to a specialist to help monitor your treatment.
+It’s likely that your primary care doctor will be part of a team of healthcare professionals who will work with you.

-Type 1 diabetes is a disease of the pancreas gland, which is part of the endocrine system.
+Diabetes is a disease of the pancreas gland, which is part of the endocrine system.
 An endocrinologist is a specialist who diagnoses, treats, and manages pancreatic diseases.
-Sometimes, people with type 2 diabetes may also need an endocrinologist if they have trouble getting symptoms under control.
+People with type 1 diabetes are often under the care of an endocrinologist to help them manage their treatment plan.
+Sometimes, people with type 2 diabetes may also need an endocrinologist if they have trouble getting their blood glucose levels under control.

-Vascular diseases that prevent blood flow to the small vessels are common in people with diabetes.
-This condition can affect the feet in particular, so you should make regular visits to a podiatrist.
-People with diabetes also have a reduced ability to heal even minor blisters and cuts.
+Vascular diseases that prevent blood flow to the small blood vessels are common if you have diabetes.
+Nerve damage may also occur with longstanding diabetes.
+Since restricted blood flow and nerve damage can affect the feet in particular, you should make regular visits to a podiatrist.
+With diabetes, you may also have a reduced ability to heal blisters and cuts, even minor ones.
 A podiatrist can monitor your feet for any serious infections that could lead to gangrene and amputation.
+These visits do not take the place of daily foot checks you do yourself.

-Staying active and getting enough exercise is needed to manage blood sugar levels and maintain a healthy weight.
+It’s important to stay active and get enough exercise to manage your blood sugar levels and maintain a healthy weight and healthy blood vessels.
 Getting help from a professional can help you get the most out of your exercise routine and motivate you to stick with it.

 Your diet plays a very important role in managing diabetes.
-If you have trouble finding the right diet to help control your symptoms, get the help of a registered dietitian.
+It’s the thing that many people with diabetes say is the hardest for them to understand and manage.
+If you have trouble finding the right diet to help control your blood sugar, get the help of a registered dietitian.
 They can help you create an eating plan that fits your specific needs.

-No matter which doctor or healthcare professional you see first, it’s important to be prepared so you can make the most of your time.
+No matter which doctor or healthcare professional you see first, it’s important to be prepared.
+That way, you can make the most of your time there.
 Call ahead and see if there is anything you need to do to prepare, such as fasting for a blood test.
-Make a list of all your symptoms and any medications you are taking, and write down any questions you have before your appointment.
+Make a list of all your symptoms and any medications you are taking.
+Write down any questions you have before your appointment.
 Here are a few sample questions to get you started:

-There is no cure for diabetes, and managing the disease is a lifelong endeavor.
+There is no cure for diabetes.
+Managing the disease is a lifelong endeavor.
 In addition to working with your doctors to coordinate treatment, joining a support group may help you better cope with diabetes.
 Several national organizations offer an online community, as well as information about various groups and programs available in cities across the country.
 Here are a few web resources to check out:

 Your doctor may also be able to provide resources for support groups and organizations in your area.